BoltMaud/da4py/README.md

 ## INTRODUCTION

-This project implements **Process Mining** algorithms with  _SAT encodings_ to get optimal results in case of verification problems.
+This project implements **Process Mining** algorithms with  _SAT encodings_ to get optimal results for verification problems.
-Boolean formulas are first created, then converted to CNF and solved with SAT solvers, thanks to  `pysat`.
+Boolean formulas are first created, then converted into CNF form and solved with SAT solvers, thanks to  `pysat`.
 This librairy used `pm4py` Objects.

 The project is a translation of the Ocaml version `darksider` created by Thomas Chatain and Mathilde Boltenhagen.